API java : SortedSet

 ClassCastException - if fromElement and toElement cannot be compared to one another using this set's comparator (or, if the set has no comparator, using natural ordering).
 Implementations may, but are not required to, throw this exception if fromElement or toElement cannot be compared to elements currently in the set.

-NullPointerException - if fromElement or toElement is null and this sorted set does not tolerate null elements.
+NullPointerException - if fromElement or toElement is null and this set does not permit null elements

 SortedSet<E> headSet(E toElement)

-Returns a view of the portion of this sorted set whose elements are strictly less than toElement.
-The returned sorted set is backed by this sorted set, so changes in the returned sorted set are reflected in this sorted set, and vice-versa.
-The returned sorted set supports all optional set operations.
+Returns a view of the portion of this set whose elements are strictly less than toElement.
+The returned set is backed by this set, so changes in the returned set are reflected in this set, and vice-versa.
+The returned set supports all optional set operations that this set supports.

-The sorted set returned by this method will throw an IllegalArgumentException if the user attempts to insert a element outside the specified range.
+The returned set will throw an IllegalArgumentException on an attempt to insert an element outside its range.

 Parameters:

-toElement - high endpoint (exclusive) of the headSet.
+toElement - high endpoint (exclusive) of the returned set

 Returns: